Have you ever felt doubtful about an article online and can’t help but wonder if it was written by a real person or a robot?

 Humans tend to have sudden changes in burstiness and perplexity from one paragraph to the next, but AI content is formed from chunks of information based on what it was trained on.

-Just remember, a human writer doesn’t always maintain a consistent tone throughout an article.
+Remember, a human writer doesn’t always maintain a consistent tone throughout an article.
 There are going to be variations.

 Whereas AI-generated content can sound “off” in certain areas because it still tries to be “consistent” even if the words don’t fit.